isabella232/visualstudiogeeks.github.io/_posts/2016-08-14-tfs15-continuous-delivery-of-nuget-packages-to-package-management-in-tfs15rc1.md

 ![BuildSteps](/images/screenshots/utkarsh/tfs15-package-mgmt/build-steps.png)

-Most of the steps are self explanatory.
+Most of the steps are self-explanatory.
 However, I would like to briefly describe the following important steps.

-1. [Nuget Packager](https://www.visualstudio.com/en-us/docs/build/steps/package/nuget-packager) : I use this task to package my code in to nupkg files.
+1. [NuGet Packager](https://www.visualstudio.com/en-us/docs/build/steps/package/nuget-packager) : I use this task to package my code in to nupkg files.
 This task scans either csproj/nuspec file and packages in to nupkg file.
 2. In the next task I publish the generated nupkg file as artifacts of this build.
 This task also copies packages in to `$(build.artifactstagingdirectory)`
-3. [Nuget Publisher](https://www.visualstudio.com/docs/build/steps/package/nuget-publisher) : Finally, I use this task to find all the packages in the `$(build.artifactstagingdirectory)` and publish this to our feed.
+3. [NuGet Publisher](https://www.visualstudio.com/docs/build/steps/package/nuget-publisher) : Finally, I use this task to find all the packages in the `$(build.artifactstagingdirectory)` and publish this to our feed.

 Let's see packaging and publishing task in detail.

-### Nuget Packager ###
+### NuGet Packager ###
 As the name indicates, the first task is is used to pack the code as Nuget package.
 The details of the task configuration is as below.

 ![Package](/images/screenshots/utkarsh/tfs15-package-mgmt/nuget-packager.png)

-### Nuget Publisher ###
+### NuGet Publisher ###
 As the name indicates, this task is is used to publish the code to our Nuget feed.
 The details of the task configuration is as below.

 ![Publish](/images/screenshots/utkarsh/tfs15-package-mgmt/nuget-publisher.png)

-**Notice** that for publishing to local package feed you need to select feed type as `Internal Nuget Feed`.
+**Notice** that for publishing to local package feed you need to select feed type as `Internal NuGet Feed`.

 The next parameter is to provide the feed URL generated during the feed creation step above.
 For me it was as below.